Types

 AbstractDimensions

-A class that represents a specific dimensional schema, by default, its only child is Dimensions (SI units), but users can build their own versions (even based on imperial measurements, or where angles are a dimension)
+A class that represents a coherent units system (i.e. dimensions and a base unit for each dimension) By default, its children are Dimensions (SI units), and NoDims, but users can build their own versions (even based on imperial equivalents, or where angles are a dimension)

 source